LeviButcher/quizell/README.md

 |  test -> Testing Source code
 ```

+## Setup Instructions Linux

+- Create a folder at /usr/share called quizell.
+- Create a group called quizell and give that group ownership of the folder
+- Add any user you want to take a quiz to the quizell group

+## Setup Instructions Windows

+IDK yet

 ## quizell Installation Directions

 No Installation is necessary.
 The executable is at the root of the submission folder.
 Copy and paste to any windows or ubuntu machine